Meta-Analysis in SLA

 - How is the construct defined?
 Would all researchers agree these studies measure the same thing?

 - What designs were included?
 Are between-group and within-group studies pooled?
+Were experimental and quasi-experimental results separated?

 - What do the outcome measures test?
 Explicit knowledge?
 Implicit knowledge?
 Communicative ability?